 Weather in Mljet is very similar to the weather in other south Dalmatian islands, meaning spring and autumns are milder (temperatures up to 20 C) while summers (July & August) are hot with temperatures up to 40 C.

 Winter, early spring, and late autumn (November to March) can get pretty cold here, due to the chilly Bura wind that is typical for the area.
 All villages inside and away from the coast are well sheltered from Bura, although the average temperatures are lower and you do need some form of heating.

 How Long Should You Visit

-A week or longer is fine for people who are looking for a slow holiday with plenty of outdoors opportunities in an amazing natural environment.
-So, you’ll need a day, two or three to do it justice.
+A week or longer is fine for people who are looking for a slow holiday with plenty of outdoor opportunities in an amazing natural environment.
+So, you’ll need a day, two, or three to do it justice.

 Best Things to do in Mljet

 - Visit the two salted lakes, the centrepieces of the whole island